ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/03_AlphaFold_PAF/01_global_stability_analysis/scripts/README.md

 3. center and compact the trajectory
 4. fit the trajectory to the JmjC core
 5. extract a protein-only TPR
-6. calculate RMSD
+6. calculate Cα RMSD
-7. calculate RMSF
+7. calculate Cα RMSF
 8. calculate radius of gyration
 9. calculate SASA

 ## Replica note

 - The template preprocessing scripts in this directory use `repX` as a placeholder.
-Replace `repX` with the appropriate replica identifier (for example, `rep1`, `rep2`, or `rep3`) and adjust trajectory part filenames as needed before running the commands.
+Replace `repX` with the appropriate replica identifier, such as `rep1`, `rep2`, or `rep3`, and adjust trajectory part filenames as needed before running the commands.
 - The `03_AlphaFold_PAF` system was extended to 60 ns before downstream analysis.
 - `01_prepare_0_60ns_trajectory_template.sh` documents the reconstruction of a continuous 0–60 ns trajectory from split trajectory files after MD extension.